 There are also longer walking tours in Stockholm where you get the chance to see even more of the city, usually with one or two fika breaks along the way.

 This five-hour excursion gives you a whistle-stop tour through Stockholm’s rich history, with an amazing route that begins at City Hall in central Stockholm, heads through Gamla Stan and ends up on the scenic museum island of Djurgården.

 A shorter three-hour history tour of Stockholm also takes you around Gamla Stan to see the Royal Palace and then over to Djurgården.
 Both of these tours take you to the Vasa Museum, which we reckon is easily Stockholm’s best museum.

 Bike tours of Stockholm

 Stockholm is also very cycle-friendly, especially during the warm and sunny summer months.
-If you’re up for an adventure and want to hit the streets on two wheels, you’re totally spoilt for choice.
-The tours offered here are led by skilled local guides and are suitable for all levels of experience.
+If you’re up for an adventure and want to hit the streets on two wheels, but don’t have any gear with you, a guided tour makes a lot of sense.